ImperialCollegeLondon/safedata_validator/docs/zenodo_tools/overview.md

 The `safedata_validate` command generates a JSON file containing a standard JSON description of the metadata in the dataset and of the data tables it contains.
 This file is used to populate the Zenodo description of the published dataset files.

 The dataset metadata is _also_ used to populate the database of a **metadata server**.
-This is a separate website that provides the API for searching avilable data and forms the main data discovery backend for the `safedata` R package.
+This is a separate website that provides the API for searching available data and forms the main data discovery backend for the `safedata` R package.

 ### Zenodo deposit metadata